Environmental Costa Rica Service Trip For Teens

 Hands on wildlife rehabilitation and environmental community service!

-Looking for a summer travel trip with environmental community service projects?
 This service program brings you into a wildlife refuge, where you volunteer directly with local animals.
 You’ll also journey into the stunning Monteverde Cloud Forest and assist in an environmental research project on the biodiversity of Costa Rica’s ecosystem.
 After an overnight white-water rafting trip, you get to work directly with sea turtles on the Costa Rican beaches!
 It’s an unbeatable wildlife teen service program!

 Travel via boat to the village of Parismina, a small village on the Caribbean Coast on the southern border of Tortuguero National Park.
 While staying at rustic yet comfortable group accommodations, we engage in community service projects and tours to support both the local community and conservation efforts of native leatherback sea turtles.
 Activities include a tour of the hatchery, environmental research, a night beach patrol, and a kayak tour through the canals of Tortuguero National Park.
 Spotting sloths, colorful frogs, toucans, monkeys, and water birds is not uncommon!